davidmerrick/BugID/README.md

 Based on the CakePHP framework.

+Requirements:
+ImageMagick must be installed on the system, and the $imageMagick_bin variable in app/Model/Bug.php must point to the binary for it.
+This is so image conversion (for thumbnails and web-resolution preview images) will work.

 Notes:

 1. When the vision algorithm is ready, place it in the processImageUploadMethod in the Bug model. (app/Model/Bug.php)